martinsanne/gby-wp/README.md

 - [x] SEOHeaders not working
 - [x] Change permalink structure to /posts/
 - [x] Canonical urls
-- [x] Canonical is wrong for translatet pages
+- [x] Canonical is wrong for translated pages
 - [x] Add google analytics (and other trackers from todays site)
 - [x] Netlify lambda (newsletter form)
 - [x] Dates on posts must show actual date if more than X days ago